ejazhussain/react-ts-webpack-starter/README.md

 #### Webpack Plugins
 * [HTML Webpack Plugin](https://github.com/jantimon/html-webpack-plugin) - Simplifies creation of HTML files to serve our webpack bundles.
+* [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) - This plugin extracts CSS into separate files.
+It creates a CSS file per JS file which contains CSS.
+It supports On-Demand-Loading of CSS and SourceMaps.

 ## License